CA-G12/jwt-ws/README.md

 - Understand the idea of token-based authentication
 - What is digital signing?
 - What are JSON Web Tokens (JWTs)?
-- How to implement token-based authentication using JWTs and Node
+- How to implement token-based authentication using JWTs and Express

 **Featured npm Packages:**